Working in the UK during studies

 Students from the EU, EEA and Switzerland

-You don’t need to apply for permission to work in the UK during your studies, however, your employer will probably ask you for proof of where you’re from.
-Your passport will normally be sufficient.
+You don’t need to apply for permission to work in the UK during your studies.
+However, your employer will probably ask you for proof of where you’re from.
+Your passport or national ID card will normally be sufficient.

 Tier 4 students

 Tier 4 visas impose strict restrictions on working in the UK.
 If you hold a Tier 4 visa, you must adhere to these restrictions.